 - Add 0.25 grams, or one pinch if using our mini measuring spoons, of the starter culture.
 The starter culture can be dispersed in a small amount of water and then be added to the flour, mixing in well.

-- Depending on the required effect (acidity and flavour development) and type of flour, the resting time for the wheat pre-dough should be up to 24 hours at 20-30°C. At 25°C, 12-18 hours are recommended whereas at 20°C the time should be increased.
-For pure rye pre-dough, it is recommended that the resting time should be more than 24 hours at above 37°C. The shorter the resting time the less sourness (lactic acid production) and flavour components are developed.
+- Cover with a wet tea towel and allow to rest.
+Depending on the required effect (acidity and flavour development) and type of flour, the resting time for the wheat pre-dough should be up to 24 hours at 20-30°C. At 25°C, 12-18 hours are recommended whereas at 20°C the time should be increased.
+For pure rye pre-dough it is recommended that the resting time should be more than 24 hours at above 37°C. The shorter the resting time the less sourness (acid production) and flavour components are developed.
 The dough should be stirred from time to time.

-- Take your one kg of the pre-dough and blend this with your new mixture of flour and water giving you two kg.
+- Take your now 500 gram Mother and blend this with your new mixture of flour and water giving you one kg.

-- Following your bread recipe, add the required amount of sourdough (leaven) to your other ingredients.
+- Following your bread recipe, add the required amount of sourdough mother (leaven) to your other ingredients.
+My discard is always 500 grams so I always make bread or pancakes using 500 grams of mother.
 Allow to rise for the required amount of time in your recipe, or for sufficient time to get the rise you are looking for.

-I have used this leaven to make breads with or without additional bakers yeast with good results.
+I have used this sourdough mother (leaven) to make breads with or without additional bakers yeast with good results.
 The addition of bakers yeast speeds up the rising process.
 Without the yeast I like to let my bread rise 12 to 24 hours, depending on the flour I am using.
 Rye flour always takes longer to rise.
 Slow fermentation bread is also easier to digest as the gluten and other difficult-to-digest proteins are partially broken down during the fermentation process.
-This may explain why many people who are gluten intolerant can eat sourdough breads with little or no negative effects.
+This may explain why many people who are gluten intolerant can eat sourdough bread with little or no negative effects.